zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

    :gen-args: -DOPENOCD=/usr/local/bin/openocd -DOPENOCD_DEFAULT_PATH=/usr/local/share/openocd/scripts -DRPI_PICO_DEBUG_ADAPTER=picoprobe

-Set `/usr/local/bin/openocd` to **OPENOCD** and `/usr/local/share/openocd/scripts` to **OPENOCD_DEFAULT_PATH** will works with openocd that install with default configuration.
+Set `/usr/local/bin/openocd` to **OPENOCD** and `/usr/local/share/openocd/scripts` to **OPENOCD_DEFAULT_PATH** will works with OpenOCD that install with default configuration.
 This configuration also works with an environment that is set up by `pico_setup.sh`_ script.

 **RPI_PICO_DEBUG_ADAPTER** specifies what debug adapter is used for debugging.